lytedev/lyte-theme/README.md

     "font_size": 9,
     "caret_style": "phase",

 If you don't like the colored border indicators, you can edit the theme and basically change all `layer1.opacity` values to 0.
-Or istead of `"theme": "Lyte.sublime-theme",`, use `"theme": "Lyte-NoBorder.sublime-theme",` in your User Settings.
+Or istead of `"theme": "Lyte-Dark.sublime-theme",`, use `"theme": "Lyte-Dark-NoBorder.sublime-theme",` in your User Settings.

 ## Credits